guretskiysemyon/StudyProjects/README.md

 # Projects

+1.[Final Project](https://github.com/guretskiysemyon/k-coloringReduction) - This project implements reductions from the k-color graph problem to satisfiability issues in arithmetic and arrays as described by Roberto Sebastiani in "Colors Make Theories Hard."
+Utilizing pysmt and cvc5, it provides algorithms for graph coloring challenges.

-1. [Arkanoid Game](https://github.com/guretskiysemyon/ArkanoidGame) - This project is a well-known 80s-90s game called Arkanoid.
+2. [Arkanoid Game](https://github.com/guretskiysemyon/ArkanoidGame) - This project is a well-known 80s-90s game called Arkanoid.
 It was created as part of an OOP Introduction Course and is written in Java.

-2. [EchoMessenger](https://github.com/guretskiysemyon/EchoMessenger) - This is the Echo project, a full-stack messenger application that encompasses both front-end and back-end development, as well as mobile development.
+3. [EchoMessenger](https://github.com/guretskiysemyon/EchoMessenger) - This is the Echo project, a full-stack messenger application that encompasses both front-end and back-end development, as well as mobile development.

 # Interesting and Important Exercises from courses I made